-The pursuit of individual fulfilment isn’t something new.
-Although social media has ensured that we have become increasingly aware of the struggles faced by millennials – and even younger generations – when it comes to finding purpose, the search for fulfilment has been written about since the time of Plato and Aristotle.
+The pursuit of individual fulfillment isn’t something new.
+Although social media has ensured that we have become increasingly aware of the struggles faced by millennials – and even younger generations – when it comes to finding purpose, the search for fulfillment has been written about since the time of Plato and Aristotle.

 The ancient Greeks were encouraged to pursue diverse interests, including the arts, scholarship, and involvement in society and politics, to realize their potential.